BM7109 - Introduction to Clinical Genetics (2023/24)

-This module provides information and guidance to faciliatate an indepth understanding and knowledge of the theory and practical applications of clinical genetics.
-It explains UK NHS current approaches to clinical genetics and explores how cutting edge research in this field may impact human health and disease management in the future.
+This module provides information and guidance to facilitate an in depth understanding and knowledge of the theory and practical applications of clinical genetics.
+It explains UK NHS current approaches to clinical genetics and explores how cutting edge research in this field may impact human health and disease management in the future

 Review of the basis of pedigree drawing, risk assessment, risk assessment.